Jerome-Maurin/vmdb2-wrapper/README.md

 # FAQ

 ## Why must the build be run as root ?

 For the time being it is easier to be root for the abilities to create /dev/loops and mount/unmount them.<br>
 An alternative could be available later.

 ## How to add the support for a new board ?

+The best starting point is the `cubieboard2_buster_armhf_vmdb2-0.14.1.yaml` file which is the simplest.
 FIXME<br>
 Is the card supported by flash kernel ?<br>
 If not, ..., comment the rm of /etc/flash-kernel/machine, if not kernel update wont work<br>